TAX EXPERTS WHO ARE TRULY THERE FOR YOU

 Q. I am an international student on f1 visa, I am a citizen of India.
 I have been here in the US for the past 7 months.
 I have a summer internship lined up in an early-stage startup, on a 1099 contract.
 It has been approved by my DSO (school) as CPT, Do I have to pay the self-employment tax (~15%)?
 I read that F1 students are exempt from FICA taxes for the first five years, and since the self-employment tax is basically FICA (right?), I would like to know if I am exempt from it.
 I would be interning in Texas which does not have state tax.
 So I believe I would only have to pay the Federal tax?
 I just want to have an estimate of what all taxes I would have to keep aside before negotiating for the stipend.

-Correctly stated, F1 students are generally exempt from self-employment tax (similar to FICA tax) for the first five years in the US, if they meet the substantial presence test.
-Since Texas does not collect state tax, you would likely only need to pay Federal tax on your stipend.
-Refer to this link for additional information.
+You are indeed correct that F1 students are generally exempt from self-employment tax (similar to FICA tax) for the first five years in the US, provided they meet the substantial presence test.
+Since Texas does not have state tax, you would likely only need to pay Federal tax on your stipend.
+For more details, please refer to this link.

 Facts and figures about